Mngiaqhzo/USDC-Depeg-Event-Analysis/README.md

 This project connects stablecoin mechanics, DEX market structure, Curve pool imbalance, and TradFi settlement constraints.

+The dashboard reconstructs DEX-implied prices, Curve 3pool imbalance, and DAI contagion to show how fiat-backed stablecoin pegs depend on arbitrage channels.

 ---

 ## What this project demonstrates